OmniBTC/DOLA-Protocol/en/README.md

 $$

 $$
-HF = \frac{TC}{TD} > 1
+HF = \frac{TC}{TD}
 $$

-Resistance to MEV: In Aave and Compound, the incentive for liquidation is to offer the borrower's collateral to the liquidator at a fixed percentage discount, usually between 5% and 10%.
-Liquidators are profitable, but not resistant to MEV because miners and front runners can steal transactions from the liquidators.
-To limit this form of MEV, the protocol allows liquidity providers to qualify for discounts, miners and others do not.

-Clearing Costs: In Aave and Compound, clearing typically requires the use of external liquidity to process.
-The determination of this approach results in the liquidator not being able to liquidate at the desired price.
-Reasons for this include slippage, price fluctuations, fees, etc. The protocol's full-chain single coin pool allows clearing to allow clearing through lightning credits.
-The liquidator only needs to pay the Gas cost.
+Liquidation cost: The process of liquidation is that the liquidator buys debt assets from the outside, and the liquidator obtains collateral of equivalent value at a certain discount.
+Liquidators need to bear certain price fluctuation risks.
+In order to solve this problem, on the one hand, the agreement encourages those who contribute a lot to the agreement's liquidity to act as liquidators, and will have a higher discount.
+On the other hand, a special liquidation pool can be established.
+When liquidation occurs, the liquidation pool can be directly used for liquidation, and the liquidation pool can be used to share the risk of price fluctuations.

 Liquidation Discount: Base Discount $BDC$ is the liquidator's base discount, Actual Discount $DC$ is the liquidator's actual liquidation discount, Maximum Discount $MDC$ is the maximum possible discount, and Treasury Discount $TDC$ is the discount reserved for the Treasury. $AL$ represents the average user liquidity, $\Delta T$ represents the interval between the current time and the last update, and $DAY$ represents the time of day. $Min$ is used to take the smaller value.
 The protocol grants a liquidation discount based on the liquidity contributed by the liquidator to the agreement.
+Different people have different discounts, which alleviates the occurrence of MEV to a certain extent.
+People with high discounts can initiate liquidation in advance to obtain liquidation rewards.

 $$AL = \begin{cases}
 AL * \frac{DAY-\Delta{T}}{DAY} + (TC -TD)\,\Delta{T}\lt DAY \\